Pupil Premium Funding

 Pupil premium funding is granted to schools to address underachievement and improve outcomes for disadvantaged (either by circumstances or financial hardship) pupils.

-The aim of our strategy document is to show you how we are spending the grant in ways that will ensure that our disadvantaged pupils are supported to do at least as well as their peers.
+The aim of our strategy document is to show you how we are spending the grant in ways that will ensure that our disadvantaged pupils are supported to achieve their best.

 Pupils who are in receipt, or have ever been in receipt of, free school meals.